 - kidney failure

-Combining multiple test preparations can help your doctor determine if your diabetes insipidus is due to a head injury and a resulting lack of ADH production, or because your kidneys cannot properly respond to ADH (called nephrogenic diabetes insipidus).
+Combining multiple test preparations can help your doctor determine if your diabetes insipidus is due to a head injury and a resulting lack of ADH production, or because your kidneys can’t properly respond to ADH (this condition is called nephrogenic diabetes insipidus).